stg-tud/sootkeeper/README.md

 ### Manually
 For this example we are going to use the felix framework.

-Copy the built jars from the different target folders to the bundle folder of the felix framework.
+Copy the built jars from the out folder to the bundle folder of the felix framework.
 Run felix using in the top level folder of the felix distribution.

     java -jar bin/felix.jar